mk586duke/Automatic-Laser-Alignment/README.md

 # Automatic-Laser-Alignment
 ## Introduction
-This project implements an automated laser alignment system designed to optimize optical coupling efficiency for experiments at the Duke Quantum Center.
-Traditionally, aligning laser beams into fibers or detectors is a labor-intensive manual process that can take hours and suffer from inconsistency.
+This project implements an automated retrofitable laser alignment system designed to optimize optical coupling efficiency for optical setups in a general physics laboratory environment, such as experiments at the Duke Quantum Center.

+Traditionally, coupling laser beams into fibers is a labor-intensive and manual process that can take hours and suffer from inconsistency.
+Furthermore, such an alignment is not permanent, and due to factors such as human error, addition of new components, or simply mechanical drift, alignment needs to be repeated constantly for a single laser path.
+Considering the large number of such paths for just a single experimental setup, the combined hours of labor are significant.

+There exist solutions for this problem in the market, which are prepackaged motorized mirror mounts and controllers.
+However, these devices are expensive and are also entirely new parts that cannot be immediately applied to an existing optical path.
+Considering the sheer number of mirror mounts used in a system, the cost and hours necessary for setting these devices up become prohibitive.

-Our solution automates this 4-axis alignment task using a Nelder-Mead optimization algorithm running on an Arduino Mega.
+We present a solution that is both inexpensive and retrofittable.
+Our solution automates a 4-axis alignment task using a Nelder-Mead optimization algorithm running on an Arduino Mega.
 By controlling motorized mirror mounts, the system achieves high-precision alignment in minutes with superior repeatability compared to manual methods.

 ## System Specifications
-### Targeting accuracy:
+### Targeting accuracy goals:
 -  Lateral error ≤ ± 250 μm
 -  Angular error ≤ ± 5 mrad
 ### Performance goals: